Keys to Easing Adjustment

 Jayne Schooler is the coauthor of Telling the Truth to Your Foster/Adopted Child: Making Sense of the Past.
 She lives in Ohio.

-© 2000 Copyright Adoptive Families Magazine.
-Reproduction in whole or in part without permission is prohibited.
+© 2013 Adoptive Families.
+All rights reserved.
+Reproduction in whole or in part is prohibited.